Traits

 Traits are defined and registered through the ApiDefinition singleton.
 A trait definition requires a globally unique name and a block of DSL elements.
 The block is used to

-instantiate an instance of the Trait
+instantiate an instance of the Trait class that is registered on the

 ApiDefinition singleton with the given name.